 Microsoft, Google, Amazon Web Services, Facebook and Twitter — among others — all offer two-factor authentication for access to their cloud services, and some are extending to multi-factor authentication strategies.

-Office 365 requires a password to access applications on PCs, Macs and mobile devices.
-The Office 365 admin tool automatically issues a random, 16-character token for users to sign in.
+Microsoft 365 requires a password to access applications on PCs, Macs and mobile devices.
+The Microsoft 365 admin tool automatically issues a random, 16-character token for users to sign in.
 When signed in, users are prompted to set up additional authentication.

-Multi-Factor Authentication for Office 365 using Microsoft Azure Active Directory
+Multi-Factor Authentication for Microsoft 365 using Microsoft Azure Active Directory

 What Is the Best Way to Implement Multi-Factor Authentication?